 - The whipped topping contains milk and soy, so uncheck milk and soy for every other ingredient but leave them checked for the whipped topping.

 - For the peaches, there is a possibility there may be residual almond contamination on the processing machinery.
-While almonds are tree nuts, again, the regulations require that you display the specific type of tree nut, so uncheck tree nuts in the top pane but check almonds for the peaches.
+So, uncheck tree nuts, but check Almonds for the peaches.

 Allergens at the Allergen Statement Level